-Benefits In-network benefits Out-of-network after deductible benefits after
+Benefits In-network benefits Out-of-network benefits after deductible benefits after deductible deductible.

-For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible.
+For certain covered services from certain non-network providers, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the

 1. Office visits Nothing Nothing 2.
 Outpatient services a.
-Professional services i.
-Surgical services (as Nothing Nothing defined in the Physicians' Current Procedural Terminology code book) received from a physician or dentist during an office visit or an outpatient hospital or ambulatory surgical center visit ii.
+Professional services Nothing i.
+Surgical services (as Nothing defined in the Physicians' Current Procedural Terminology code book) received from a physician or dentist during an office visit or an outpatient hospital or ambulatory surgical center visit ii.
 Anesthesia services Nothing Nothing received from a provider during an office visit or an outpatient hospital or ambulatory surgical center visit iii.
 Outpatient lab and Nothing Nothing pathology iv.
-Outpatient x-rays and Nothing Nothing v.
-Other outpatient hospital and ambulatory surgical center services received from a physician or dentist other imaging services b.
-Hospital and ambulatory surgical center services inpatient stay center services
+Outpatient x-rays and Nothing Nothing other imaging services v.
+Other outpatient Nothing Nothing hospital and ambulatory surgical center services received from a physician or dentist